 Supervision Due to the risk associated with falls from height, spotters must be used in order to protect the participant's upper body and head from heavy contact with the ground.
 Spotters are required when the feet of the participant are up to 1.8m above the ground ( Australian Standard AS 2316.2.1:2016).
 If participant's feet are over 1.8m above the ground refer to the Challenge high ropes guideline.
 V For activities with students with a medical condition or disability that may impact on safety during the activity, consultation with parents is required prior to allocating supervision to determine the impact of students' medical condition or disability on safety during the activity.
-The number of adult supervisors required to fulfil emergency and supervision roles must consider the nature of the activity, students' ages, abilities and specialised learning, access and/or health needs.
-The Challenge Courses Australian Adventure Activity Good Practice Guide should be consulted for supervision ratios. \sqrt Before the activity, all adult supervisors: $\checkmark$ must be familiar with the contents of the CARA record must assess weather conditions, and obtain accurate information on tides, depths, currents and other expected water conditions (if applicable) prior to undertaking the activity, inspecting the intended location in order to identify variable risks, hazards and potential dangers.
-During the activity, all adult supervisors: $\checkmark$ must be readily identifiable must closely monitor students with health support needs must closely monitor all students, removing participants for the safety of the group or individuals, if applicable must comply with control measures from the CARA record and adapt as hazards arise must suspend the activity if the conditions become unfavourable (e.g. poor visibility, extreme temperatures, thunderstorms).
-Atlant
+V The number of adult supervisors required to fulfil emergency and supervision roles must consider the nature of the activity, students' ages, abilities and specialised learning, access and/or health needs.
+The Courses Australian Adventure Activity Good Practice Guide should be consulted for supervision ratios.
+V Before the activity, all adult supervisors: must be familiar with the contents of the CARA record must assess weather conditions, and obtain accurate information on tides, depths, currents and other expected water conditions (if applicable) prior to undertaking the activity, inspecting the intended location in order to identify variable risks, hazards and potential dangers.
+V During the activity, all adult supervisors: must be readily identifiable must closely monitor students with health support needs must closely monitor all students, removing participants for the safety of the group or individuals, if applicable must comply with control measures from the CARA record and adapt as hazards arise must suspend the activity if the conditions become unfavourable (e.g. poor visibility, extreme temperatures, thunderstorms).
+All instructors are Tipered FFC registered tapphers who have been appeared as competent to lead the applie